pegah-mp/pegah-mp.github.io/_pages/about.md

 <p>
   Beyond my doctoral research, I am also interested in exploring the capabilities of
-  <strong>large language models</strong> in mathematics, especially their potential to assist with mathematical reasoning,
+  <i>large language models</i> in mathematics, especially their potential to assist with mathematical reasoning,
   problem-solving, and scientific discovery.
 </p>